ArnyPo/todo_xml/README.md

     <subtasks></subtasks>
 </task>
 ```
-Tasks have a due date in the ISO format (the same format is used un status).
+Tasks have a due date in the ISO format (the same format is used in status).
 A description is just a string.
 Status tracks changes and right now the thinking is that 0 indicates Not started, 1 In progress and 2 Done.
 Subtasks can have more tasks in them.

 **Projects**
 ```xml